kemitchell/reviewers-edition-parse.js/README.md

    Users of "second edition, first update" will know the working group advises they can use the corrected editions without further review.

-Authors can also use reviewers editions to mark drafts of a new edition, update, or correction to come.
+Authors can also use Reviewers Editions to mark drafts of a new edition, update, or correction to come.

 For example, if the working group publishes two drafts of the second